Flavia-Amadio/Flavia-Amadio/index.md

 ###  Education
-   - 2013 - 2017 : Bachelor in Physics at _La Sapienza University_, Rome, Italy
+   - 2013 - 2017 : Bachelor in Physics at _La Sapienza University_, Rome, Italy.
-                   _thesis_ : "Direct imaging to detect exoplanets"
+                    _Thesis_ : "Direct imaging to detect exoplanets"
-   - 2017 - 2019 : Master in Astronomy and Astrophysics at _La Sapienza University_, Rome, Italy
+   - 2017 - 2019 : Master in Astronomy and Astrophysics at _La Sapienza University_, Rome, Italy.
-                   _thesis_ : "Study of the impact of stellar activity on spectroscopic measurements of transiting exoplanets"
+                    _Thesis_ : "Study of the impact of stellar activity on spectroscopic measurements of transiting exoplanets"
-   - 2020 - now : MC-ITN CHAMELEON PhD fellow at _Niels Bohr Institute_, Astrophysics and Planetary Science, _University of Copenaghen_
+   - 2020 - now : MC-ITN CHAMELEON PhD fellow at _Niels Bohr Institute_, Astrophysics and Planetary Science, _University of Copenaghen_.
-                  _project title_ : "Irradiation and impact of stellar variability on exoplanetary atmospheres"
+                  _Project title_ : "Irradiation and impact of stellar variability on exoplanetary atmospheres"

 ### Curriculum vitae